-Digging into key takeaways from our 2019 Robotics+AI Sessions Event – TechCrunch
+Digging into key takeaways from our 2019 Robotics + AI Sessions event – TechCrunch

 “This is the second [robotics event] in a row that was done at Berkeley where people really know the events; they respect it, they trust it and we’re able to get really, I would say far and away the top names in robotics.
 It was honestly a room full of all-stars.

-I think our Disrupt events are definitely skewed towards investors and entrepreneurs that may be fresh off getting some seed or Series A cash so they can drop some money on a big ticket item.
+I think our Disrupt events are definitely skewed towards investors and entrepreneurs that may be fresh off getting some seed or Series A cash so they can drop some money on a big-ticket item.
 But here it’s cool because there are so many students. robotics founders and a lot of wide-eyed people wandering from the student union grabbing a pass and coming in.
 So it’s a cool different level of energy that I think we’re used to.

 And I’ll say that this is the key way in which we’ve been able to recruit some of the really big people like why we keep getting Boston Dynamics back to the event, who generally are very secretive.”